meceware/meceware.com/docs/fullpage-for-gutenberg.md

 ### Video Autoplay

-If the page has video(s) in sections, this parameter will make the videos play when the section is visible, otherwise pauses on section leave.
+If the page has video(s) in sections/slides, this parameter will make the videos play when the section is visible, otherwise pauses on section leave.

+### Video Keep Playing

+If the page has video(s) in sections/slides, this parameter will make the videos play all the time, even if the section/slide is not in the view.

 ### Remove Theme Margins